 Kate’s praxis includes taking aspects of her theoretical and practical work as a/r/tographer to consider how artists, artist-teachers and artist-students use site to create place in the digital and physical.
 Her a/r/t work seeks to create new conversations with the seminal thinkers of art education, creativity and ePortfolios to create new discourse for contemporary art education.

 Art education is her living inquiry.
-She is the current Art Education Victoria (AEV) Vice-President, on the Association of Authentic, Experiential and Evidence Based Learning (AAEEBL) Board of Directors and Creativity Series Editor for Common Ground Publishing.
+She is a current InSEA Art Education World Councillor, on the Association of Authentic, Experiential and Evidence Based Learning (AAEEBL) Board of Directors and previous Art Education Victoria (AEV) Vice-President,

 e.
 Kathryn.firstname.lastname@example.org Twitter: @kateycoleman